 What is a Pit Bull?

-Do you think the Pit Bull be a single breed/type of dog?
-If, then make a correction to your idea as the Pit Bull is a given name of certain types/breeds of dogs having some similar features.
+f you think the Pit Bull is a single breed or type of dog, you need to correct your understanding, as the Pit Bull is a given name of certain breeds or types of dogs having some similar features.

 Types of Pit Bull

 Depending on colors, sizes, zones, and other breeding issues, there are good numbers of Pit Bull Breeds found all around.
-Few of them are well-known and few are not.
+Few of them are well-known, and few are not.
+For more information about pitbull, read everything you need to know about pitbull.
 However, we are including almost all types of Pit Bull Dogs so far known in the following list: